vndevteam/nestjs-boilerplate/docs/development.md

 - `MAIL_DEFAULT_EMAIL`: The default email address.
 - `MAIL_DEFAULT_NAME`: The default email name.
 - `MAIL_CLIENT_PORT`: The mail client port.
 Used for testing with maildev.

+For local development, you can use [MailDev](https://github.com/maildev/maildev) as a fake SMTP server.
+It's included in the Docker Compose file.
+Follow the [Docker](#running-additional-services) section to set up MailDev.

 #### Authentication variables